Strides

 You will improve your range of motion with fast running.
 Improving your range of motion, both in general and before a session or race, can help you to work more efficiently and to coordinate yourself more appropriately.
 It'll also mean you're less likely to reach the limits of your range, meaning you can run more comfortably and avoid injury.

 Strides are a great way of breaking up longer runs and adding a bit of variety.
-This can be especially useful for high-mileage runners, for whom tedium can present an extra training challenge.
+Variety can be handy for high-mileage runners, for whom tedium can present an extra training challenge.

 • Better preparation

-Strides can help you "tune in" to race pace.
-And running at race pace or faster than race pace in the warm up before a race can make the early stages feel a bit easier.
+Strides can help you tune in to race pace.
+And running at race pace or faster than race pace in the warm-up before a race makes the early stages feel easier.

 • Fast-twitch recruitment

-Running fast stimulates fast-twitch muscle fibres (there are two broad classes of muscle fibres: fast- and slow-twitch: slow-twitch fibres are engaged when you're running at relatively slower speeds and the fast-twitch variety are used for speedier stuff).
+Running fast stimulates fast-twitch muscle fibers.
+There are two broad classes of muscle fibers: fast- and slow-twitch.
+Slow-twitch fibers are engaged when running at relatively slower speeds, and the fast-twitch variety is recruited for speedier stuff.

-Training fast-twitch fibres is of obvious benefit to shorter-distance runners and those looking to improve their finishing kick, but even if you have no interest in racing anything shorter than a marathon they could help you out.
-There is some evidence to suggest that well-trained fast-twitch fibres can help out when slow-twitch fibres start to fatigue (for example in the later stages of a marathon).
+Training fast-twitch fibers provides a clear benefit for shorter-distance runners and those looking to improve their finishing kicks.
+But even if you have no interest in racing anything shorter than a marathon, they could help you.
+There is evidence4 that well-trained fast-twitch fibers are recruited when slow-twitch fibers start to fatigue (for example, in the later stages of a marathon).

 • More fun

 Running fast feels good.
-Really stretching your legs out provides a sense of exhilaration and freeness.
+Stretching your legs out provides a sense of exhilaration and freeness.

 How to stride